Jaishankar meets German foreign minister; discusses bilateral and global issues with several counterparts | Headlines

 “A great conversation with the @EPP group of MEPs @ManfredWeber, @gahler_michael, @radeksikorski and @EvaMaydell.
 An open discussion on transparency, reliable supply chains and the world order.
 Committed to stronger India-EU cooperation,” he said.

+Later in the day, Jaishankar met his Romanian counterpart Bogdan Aurescu and discussed bilateral relations.

+“A focused discussion on our relations with FM @BogdanAurescu of Romania.
+Covered mobility, cyber, space, defence, disaster resilience and health.
+Will visit Romania soon to take it forward,” he said on Twitter.

-From Germany, Jashankar will travel to France where he will hold bilateral talks with his French counterpart Jean-Yves Le Drian on February 20.
+From Germany, Jaishankar will travel to France where he will hold bilateral talks with his French counterpart Jean-Yves Le Drian on February 20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)